-The FA-15N is a stunning looking guitar at a budget-friendly price that is easy to play and sounds great.
+The FA-15N is a good looking guitar at a budget-friendly price that is easy to play.
 It is a good choice for children or older beginners.
-Upgraded sapele sides and back, upgraded machine heads, dot inlays, compensated saddle and Fender screened headstock logo are some of the features claimed by the company.
+Upgraded sapele sides and back, upgraded machine heads, dot inlays, compensated saddle and Fender screened headstock logo are the key features.

 Adding value to your purchase, the Fender Squier FA-15N comes with useful accessories including a gig bag.
 Everything you need to start playing immediately comes in one box.
 An easy-to-use Fender clip-on tuner and a Fender guitar strap are included.
 Picks are included if you want to add to the basic fingerstyle.
 An instructional DVD is also included for learning the guitar.
 Check the price of the Fender Squier + package at Amazon.

 Again, there are varying numbers thrown around to define a 1/2 size classical guitar.
 Yamaha has a scale length of 530 mm (about 21″) for their 1/2 size guitars.
 Cordoba’s equivalent is longer at 580 mm (about 22.8″).

 Look for either of these numbers with these brands or a number in between the two numbers with other brands.
 To a small child of under 8 years, every mm counts and you want to ensure that the measurement does not get, quite literally, out of hand!